Bourkies/Firebase-Bingo-Platform/README.md

 *   **Real-Time Updates**: All data is synchronized in real-time using Firestore, ensuring players and admins always see the latest information.
 *   **Modular & Maintainable**: The codebase is broken down into core services, reusable UI components, and page-specific controllers, making it easy to manage and extend.
-*   **Secure Authentication**: Manages user access with Firebase Authentication (Google & Anonymous), protecting sensitive admin and setup pages.
+*   **Secure Authentication**: Manages user access with Firebase Authentication (Username/Password, Google & Anonymous), protecting sensitive admin and setup pages.
 *   **Role-Based Permissions**: A flexible four-tier permission system (Admin, Event Mod, Captain, Player) controls who can perform which actions.
 *   **Visual Board Editor**: A graphical interface (`setup.html`) for admins to visually arrange tiles, manage users, and configure all event settings directly in the browser.
 *   **Mass Data Import/Export**: Dedicated pages to bulk import/export tiles, config, and submissions via CSV.